 Of course, this is another factor that will differ from company to company, but you’ll usually be looking at one of two situations based on company size:

-- At a startup: member(s) of the engineering team, a senior developer, or even the CTO.
+- At a startup or smaller company: member(s) of the engineering team, a senior developer, or even the CTO.
 All interviewers typically have technical experience and may be your future bosses or coworkers.

 Whatever the case, one good job interview preparation tip is to try researching your interviewers first by looking them up on LinkedIn.
 It can ease your interview anxiety to put a face to a name, plus you might find something you can connect over (you went to the same university, you have similar interests, or something like that to break the ice).